grafana/alloy/docs/sources/_index.md

   width: 110
   height: 110
   description: >-
     Grafana Alloy is a vendor-neutral distribution of the OpenTelemetry (OTel) Collector.
-With Alloy, you can instrument your app or infrastrastructure to collect, process, and forward telemetry data to the data source of your choice.
+With Alloy, you can instrument your app or infrastrastructure to collect, process, and forward telemetry data to the observability backend of your choice.
+cards:
   title_class: pt-0 lh-1
   items:
+    - title: Introduction
+      href:  ./introduction/
+      description: Discover more about the key features and benefits of Alloy.
+    - title: Concepts
+      href: ./get-started/
+      description: Learn about components, modules, clustering, and the Alloy configuration syntax.
     - title: Install Alloy
       href: ./set-up/install/
       description: Learn how to install and uninstall Alloy on Docker, Kubernetes, Linux, macOS, or Windows.
+    - title: Configure Alloy
+      href: ./configure/
+      description: Learn how to configure Alloy on Kubernetes, Linux, macOS, or Windows.
     - title: Run Alloy
       href: ./set-up/run/
       description: Learn how to start, restart, and stop Alloy after you have installed it.
-    - title: Configure Alloy
-      href: ./configure/
-      description: Learn how to configure Alloy on Kubernetes, Linux, macOS, or Windows.
     - title: Migrate to Alloy
       href: ./set-up/migrate/
       description: Learn how to migrate to Alloy from Grafana Agent Operator, Prometheus, Promtail, Grafana Agent Static, or Grafana Agent Flow.
-    - title: Collect OpenTelemetry data
+    - title: Use Alloy to send logs to Loki
-      href: ./collect/opentelemetry-data/
+      href: ./tutorials/send-logs-to-loki/
-      description: You can configure Alloy to collect OpenTelemetry-compatible data and forward it to any OpenTelemetry-compatible endpoint.
-Learn how to configure OpenTelemetry data delivery, configure batching, and receive OpenTelemetry data over OTLP.
+      description: Learn how to use Grafana Alloy to send logs to Loki.
-    - title: Collect and forward Prometheus metrics
+    - title: Use Alloy to send metrics to Prometheus
-      href: ./collect/prometheus-metrics/
-      description: You can configure Alloy to collect Prometheus metrics and forward them to any Prometheus-compatible database.
-Learn how to configure metrics delivery and collect metrics from Kubernetes Pods.
-    - title: Concepts
-      href: ./get-started/
+      href: ./tutorials/send-metrics-to-prometheus/
-      description: Learn about components, modules, clustering, and the Alloy configuration syntax.
+      description: Learn how to use Grafana Alloy to send metrics to Prometheus.
     - title: Reference
       href: ./reference/
       description: Read the reference documentation about the command line tools, configuration blocks, components, and standard library.